Office of the President

 Apart from research and education, Professor Lau has been actively engaging in promoting Hong Kong history to the general public.
 He contributes to newspaper columns and participates in radio and TV programmes on a regular basis.
 Recently he has completed the Jockey Club Hong Kong History Learning Programme with generous donation from The Hong Kong Jockey Club Charities Trust, compiling a comprehensive set of local history teaching kits for both primary and secondary school teachers and students.

 Living up to the Lingnan motto “Education for Service”, Professor Lau has been sharing his professional knowledge with the wider public by earnestly taking part in community and cultural services.
-He had served the Tuen Mun District Council, Heung Yee Kuk, Antiquities Advisory Board, Advisory Committee on Revitalisation of Historic Buildings, Town Planning Board, History Museum Advisory Panel, Lord Wilson Heritage Trust.
-He is currently Chairman of the Advisory Committee on Built Heritage Conservation and member of Advisory Council on the Environment.
+He had served the Tuen Mun District Council, Heung Yee Kuk, Antiquities Advisory Board, Advisory Committee on Revitalisation of Historic Buildings, Town Planning Board, History Museum Advisory Panel, Lord Wilson Heritage Trust, Chairman of the Advisory Committee on Built Heritage Conservation and member of Advisory Council on the Environment.
+He is currently a member of the Legislative Council, an ex-officio member of Heung Yee Kuk, President of the Hong Kong Federation of Education Workers, and member of the China People’s Political Consultative Conference.